 How Libraries Can Build Connections to Combat Loneliness

-***BEFORE YOU REGISTER FOR THIS WEBINAR PLEASE REVIEW IMPORTANT REGISTRATION INFORMATION BELOW***
+***BEFORE YOU REGISTER FOR THIS ON-DEMAND WEBINAR PLEASE REVIEW IMPORTANT REGISTRATION INFORMATION BELOW***

 Female young adult sitting alone in an empty room using a cell phoneLibraries save lives.
 Loneliness and social isolation are so rampant in America that the Center for Disease Control calls loneliness an epidemic, exacerbated by COVID.
 Using programming, community resources, and collection development and display, libraries can address this significant mental (and physical) health condition.
-This webinar will guide you on how to develop these tools and create a culture of empathy and action by developing micro-communities to combat loneliness.
+This on-demand webinar guides you on how to develop these tools and create a culture of empathy and action by developing micro-communities to combat loneliness.

 Learning Outcomes

-At the conclusion of this webinar, participants will be able to:
+At the conclusion of this on-demand webinar, participants will be able to:

 • Identify existing programs that combat loneliness and modify existing programs to add a social component;